 Located on the 39th and 40th floors of the mammoth Sathorn Square Building the views are suitably impressive, with an uninterrupted cityscape from the nightclub section and views to the Chao Phraya River and beyond from your dinner table.
-Comprising two restaurants, a central cocktail bar and glamourous nightclub, KuDeTa can be loosely labelled as a lifestyle destination.
+When fully revamped, Ce La Vi Bangkok will comprise two restaurants, a central cocktail bar and glamourous nightclub, which is best labelled a lifestyle destination.
 The grand idea is to wrap up a night out all within one sophisticated space, hopping from restaurant to bar to club.

 Quite simply, the drinks here are amazing.
 Cocktails in Bangkok have for too long been sickly sweet things with sprig of mint added as an afterthought.
 I am being critical, of course, but once you have tried the cocktails at Ku De Ta you will too.
 The menu has been devised by the Nordic Bar Syndicate and the attention to detail here is wonderful for true purveyors of excellence.
 Berries are being juiced, egg whites frothed, and martinis shaken down the length of the marble bar.
 Our favourites include Osaka Noodle Market (360 baht), a gin-based drink with refreshing cucumber and ginger muddled with frapped ice.
 The way it evokes the tastes of Japan has to be experienced to be believed.
 Other drinks to look out for are the Kiku Vespar (340 baht), a sake martini with a mild kick and plenty of yuzu orange highlights, and Ku De Ta’s own take on the Ramos Fizz called Hurricane Lychee (360 baht), mixing the sweet fruit with egg whites, cream and gin.